Migrate (song)

-"Migrate" is a song by American singer and songwriter Mariah Carey from her eleventh studio album, E=MC² (2008).
+"Migrate" is a song by American singer Mariah Carey from her eleventh studio album, E=MC² (2008).
 It was written and produced by Carey and Danja, with additional songwriting from The Clutch and the track's featured artist, T-Pain.
 An up-tempo hip hop club track, it is about Carey's movement on a girls' night out, ranging from the club, the bar, the VIP lounge, the after party and the hotel.
-Critical response was mixed, with many critics disapproving of Carey's decision to use Auto-Tune on her vocals.
-"Migrate" peaked at number ninety-two on the United States' Billboard Hot 100 chart, ninety-five on the Hot R&B/Hip-Hop Songs chart and sixty-nine on the Pop 100 chart.
+Critical response to the song was mixed, with many critics disapproving of Carey's decision to use Auto-Tune on her vocals.
+Despite not being a single, in the United States, "Migrate" peaked at number ninety-two on the Billboard Hot 100 chart, ninety-five on the Hot R&B/Hip-Hop Songs chart and sixty-nine on the Pop 100 chart.
 Carey and T-Pain performed the song on Saturday Night Live.